 So, when law enforcement comes, you'll be able to say, I've got an attorney.
 He's hired.
 He's the one you're to deal with.

 Your attorney's already going to know the backdrop of the case, be able to talk to the police and prosecutors who might be assigned to your case, and therefore, you're being protected.
 You're being looked after even before a case is filed.

-I can't tell you how many times people don't hire an attorney.
-They leave their head in the sand and they end up getting a criminal case filed against them.
+I can't tell you how often people don't hire an attorney.
+They leave their head in the sand, and they end up getting a criminal case filed against them.

-A sex crime case where they're looking at jail, prison, sex registration, and there's things that they could have done before that case was filed to try to prevent a filing, number one and number two, there's things they shouldn't have done and wouldn't have one if they had an attorney by their side guiding them.
+A sex crime case where they're looking at the jail, prison, sex registration, and there are things that they could have done before that case was filed to try to prevent a filing, number one and number two, there are things they shouldn't have done and wouldn't have one if they had an attorney by their side guiding them.

-A process known as prefiling intervention is simply a negotiation with law enforcement detective and prosecutors in an attempt to avoid the formal filing of criminal charges before court by showing them mitigating factors.
+A process known as prefiling intervention is simply a negotiation with law enforcement detectives and prosecutors to avoid the formal filing of criminal charges before the court by showing them mitigating factors.

 Contact The Hedding Law Firm If Under a Sex Offense Investigation

 So, the bottom line is, if you're under investigation for a sex crime and need help; you've come to the right place.